goesj/BavarianMortality/README.md

 # BavarianMortality
-Estimation of regional mortality rates using Bayesian hierarchical models
+Estimation of regional mortality rates using Bayesian hierarchical models.
+Regional Mortality is forecasted using Bayesian implementation of the APC and RH model extended with the BYM2 prior to model spatial dependencies.

 ## Models
 There are a collection of Bayesian hierarchical models found in `StanCode` that were used for the analysis.